CNME-LionTech/CNME-LionTech/README.md

 - **Highly Commended Award** in the European Astro Pi Challenge Mission Space Lab 2021
   - Successfully measured the velocity of the ISS in orbit
   - Created an algorithm to detect smoke, pollution, and types of cloud coverage in captured images
+  - Developed a CNN classifier for cloud type identification
   - [Official ESA Recognition](https://www.esa.int/Education/AstroPI/The_winners_of_the_European_Astro_Pi_Challenge_Mission_Space_Lab_2020-21)
 - **Highly Commended Award** in the European Astro Pi Challenge Mission Space Lab 2023
   - The mission focused on cloud patterns and atmospheric gravity waves
+  - Successfully trained a CNN to identify atmospheric gravity waves
+  - Applied spectral analysis with 2D Fast Fourier Transform
   - [Official ESA Recognition](https://www.esa.int/Education/AstroPI/Astro_Pi_Mission_Space_Lab_2022_23_The_results)

 ## Technologies We Use